 Ayacucho is the capital city of Huamanga Province, Ayacucho Region.
-It is a small town of colonial style with approximately 32,000 citizens, calm and quiet, with old streets full of charm.
+It is a relaxed, small town of colonial style with approximately 32,000 citizens, complete with old streets full of charm.
 Ayacucho is 558 km from Lima (the capital city of Peru).
 Ayacucho was the capital of the last pre-Inca Empire and is located in the middle of the driest area of Peru.
 It was founded in 1539 by Francisco Pizarro.
-Now it is famous because of her religious celebrations.
+Now it is famous because of the religious celebrations that take place.

-The inhabitants of Ayacucho are involved in agriculture and light manufacturing: textiles, pottery, leather goods, and filigree wear.
-Ayacucho is famous for its 33 churches, which represent one for each year of Jesus' life, and was a key site for a major battle for Peruvian independence from the Spanish.
-There is a tradition in the city that all houses must have a little church on the roof of the house.
+The inhabitants of Ayacucho are involved in agriculture and light manufacturing of textiles, pottery, leather goods, and filigree wear.
+Ayacucho is famous for its 33 churches, each representing one year of Jesus' life.
+It was a key site for a major battle for Peruvian independence from the Spanish.
+There is a tradition in the city that all houses must present a little church on the roof of the house.

-* Project Description: The team will provide medical, dental and physical therapy to poor patients in the city and some rural communities outside of Ayacucho.
-The eye project will provide vision care in Optometry and Opthalmology to poor patients.
-This project will be develop in partnership with the Municipality of Huamanga and Association VIDAS led by Raquel Yupanqui, she is a nurse and a pastor who has been developing social programs and provides medical care to the quechuan indian living in Ayacucho city and sourranding rural areas.
-This project will be focus on medicine and physical therapy.
+* Project Description: Some teams provide medical care, dental care, and physical therapy to patients in the city and some rural communities outside of Ayacucho.
+The eye projects provide vision care in Optometry and Opthalmology to patients.
+These projects develop in partnership with the Municipality of Huamanga and Association VIDAS led by Raquel Yupanqui,a nurse and a pastor that has been developing social programs and providing medical care to those living in Ayacucho city and sourranding rural areas.
+Other projects focus on medicine and physical therapy.

 2746 m (9007 ft.)